groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/graphical-annotations/groupdocs-java-squiggly-annotations-pdf/_index.md

 Now for the good stuff—let's build a robust squiggly annotation system that you can actually use in production.
 Squiggly annotations are perfect for marking errors, suggesting changes, or highlighting areas that need attention.

+### How to create annotation replies java

+Below we walk through each step, showing exactly how to **create annotation replies java** while building a squiggly annotation.

 ### Step 1: Import All Required Classes

-Don't just copy-paste these imports—understanding what each one does will help you troubleshoot issues later:
+Don't just copy‑paste these imports—understanding what each one does will help you troubleshoot issues later:

 ```java
 import com.groupdocs.annotation.Annotator;